httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 process Set-Cookie header fields during third-party requests.
 They might take a less draconian approach by partitioning cookies based on the first-party context, sending one set of cookies to a given third party in one first-party context, and another to the same third party in another.
+Or they might even allow some third-party cookies but block others depending on user-agent cookie policy or user controls.

 This document grants user agents wide latitude to experiment with third-party cookie policies that balance the privacy and compatibility needs of their users.